leynos/lag-complexity/docs/lag-complexity-function-design.md

-# Design Proposal for the ,`lag_complexity`, Crate: A Production-Ready Implementation of the LAG Cognitive Load Metric
+# Design proposal for the `lag_complexity` crate: a production-ready implementation of the LAG cognitive load metric

-## Introduction: Bridging Principled Reasoning and Production Systems
+## Introduction: bridging principled reasoning and production systems

-### Context and Motivation
+### Context and motivation

 Modern Large Language Models (LLMs) have demonstrated remarkable capabilities across a broad spectrum of natural language tasks, from text generation to